fredrik-rose/SeaSubCompiler/README.md

 The third step of the compiler verifies the semantic correctness of the program.
 The abstract syntax tree created by the parser is the input and the output is a verified abstract syntax tree.
 The semantic verification includes type correctness and declaration of variables before use.

+### Optimizer

+The fourth step of the compiler performs optimizations on the abstract syntax tree.
+The output is a modified abstract syntax tree.
+Currently only constant folding is implemented.
+Optimization is probably the most important part of a compiler and it can be performed in several of the compilation stages.

 ### Symbol Table